appwebtech/Docker/README.md

 ![Image-35](./images/Image-35.png)

-I have demonstrated how containers work at a high level with Docker technology.
+I have demonstrated at a high level how containers work with Docker technology.
 Managing many containers which need to be deployed in multiple servers in a distributed way can have a lot of overhead.
-There are container orchestration tools like Kubernates which aid in automating this tasks.
+There are container orchestration tools like [Kubernates](https://github.com/appwebtech/Kubernetes-project) which aid in automating this tasks.